William Contreras Preview, Player Props: Brewers vs. Cubs

-The Milwaukee Brewers, including William Contreras (.455 on-base percentage in past 10 games, 88 points above season-long percentage), battle starting pitcher Kyle Hendricks and the Chicago Cubs at American Family Field, Friday at 8:10 PM ET.
+The Milwaukee Brewers, including William Contreras and his .525 slugging percentage over his past 10 games, take on starting pitcher Jordan Wicks and the Chicago Cubs at American Family Field, Saturday at 7:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Cardinals.
+He had a one-hit performance in his last game (1-for-5) against the Cubs.

 Sportsbook Promo Codes